Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - To West Side Story.Scully: Maria ...
 Maria ...
 I just met a girl named Maria.

-- And a simultaneous Shout-Out and Take That!:Mulder: Witnesses described a bright flash about 30 degrees off the horizon, then a hot yellow rain fell from a cloudless sky.
+- A simultaneous Shout-Out and Take That!:Mulder: Witnesses described a bright flash about 30 degrees off the horizon, then a hot yellow rain fell from a cloudless sky.
 Fortean researchers call these 'liquid falls'.
 Black and red rains are the most common, but there have also been reported cases of blue, purple and green rains.

 Scully: Purple rain?